chandbabu786/Integrated-VM-Monitoring-Tools/README.md

 # Integrated-VM-Monitoring-Tools
 This project will monitor the ESXi server.
-By the help of this project we can connect with our server, we
+By the help of this project we can connect with our server.
+We can get all the VMs running into the server.
+We can power off the VMs.
+We can power on the VMs.